All Categories

 Different Types of Security Tags and How to Remove Them

 Ever since we were a bit young, we have all seen these small plastic tags on clothes and other items inside any supermarket or big store.
-These tags are notoriously hard to remove, let’s be honest, we’ve all tried to do that.
+These tags are notoriously hard to remove; let’s be honest, we’ve all tried to do that.
 These are known as EAS Security Tags.
 They are essential in maintaining strong security & deterring theft inside retail stores & libraries.

 What are EAS Security Tags?

 One of the most popular tools to improve security and deter theft in retail stores right now is the EAS Security Tags.
-Electronic Article Surveillance (EAS) is a system of securing assets that are used to prevent the unauthorized exit of any item from the premises.
-An EAS security system consists of tags and security gates.
-An EAS tag alerts the security gates and the anti-theft alarm, allowing the security team to stop a stolen item from leaving the premises.
+Electronic Article Surveillance (EAS) is a system designed to secure assets by preventing the unauthorized exit of any such assets from the premises.

 Types of Security Tags & Their Working Principles

 Based on their working principle, there are three types of EAS tags available for consumers.
 These are Electro-Magnetic (EM), Acousto-Magnetic (AM), and Radio Frequency Identification (RFID).
 The basic idea behind all these systems is the same – communication between the tags & gates using electromagnetic waves.
-However, in practical applications, they are quite different, let’s check them out.
+However, in practical applications, they are quite different.
+Let’s check them out.

 How Do EAS Security Tags Work?

-There are two components of an EAS security system, namely – the EAS Tag, and EAS Security Gates.
+There are two components of an EAS security system, namely, the EAS Tag and EAS Security Gates.
 They communicate using electromagnetic signals and maintain security inside the premises.
 However, you can classify these systems based on the type of signal and their working principles.

-Electro-Magnetic EAS System
+1. Electro-Magnetic EAS System

 Also known as an EM tag, these contain a layer of ferromagnetic material lined on the inside, next to a strip of amorphous metal.
-The amorphous metal strips in the tags start to vibrate in different frequencies (also known as producing harmonics) when it’s inside an electromagnetic field.
+The amorphous metal strips in the tags start to vibrate at different frequencies (also known as producing harmonics) when they’re inside an electromagnetic field.
 The status of a tag depends on whether the ferromagnetic layer is magnetized or not.
 If it’s not, the metal strip will start to vibrate and produce harmonics once it enters the signal field of the security gates.
-However, if it is magnetized then the layer will stop the strip from vibrating because of a principle called magnetic biasing.
+However, if it is magnetized, then the layer will stop the strip from vibrating because of a principle called magnetic biasing.

-Acousto- Magnetic EAS System
+2. Acousto-Magnetic EAS System

 Much like EM, acousto-magnetic systems work on the principle of using signals to cause the magnetic strip to vibrate.
-However, an AM system uses signal pulses in the range of 58 KHz.
-This causes the strip to change its magnetization which is then picked up by the security gate, alerting the system.
-The biggest difference between EM and AM is that in EM the strip needs to be demagnetized to turn on the tag.
+However, an AM system uses signal pulses in the range of 58 kHz.
+This causes the strip to change its magnetization, which is then picked up by the security gate, alerting the system.The biggest difference between EM and AM is that in EM, the strip needs to be demagnetized to turn on the tag.
 However, in AM, the strip must be magnetized to turn on the tag.

-How to Remove Security Tags?
+How to Remove These Distinct Types of Security Tags?

-There are several methods of removing and deactivating EAS security tags.
+Now, coming to removing or deactivating EAS tags, there are several methods of removing and deactivating EAS security tags.
 Mind you, there is a difference between deactivating and removing a tag.
 Deactivating refers to turning the tag off, meaning it won’t alert the security gate.
 Removing/Detaching refers to physically removing the tag from an item.
 So, let’s discuss how to do both.

 How are EAS Tags Detached?

-The EAS tags generally have two components, the tag with the lock inside it, which is inaccessible, and a pin.
+The EAS tags generally have two components: the tag with the lock inside it, which is inaccessible, and a pin.
 The pin is held tightly by the lock in such a way that unless the lock is moved down, you won’t be able to pull the pin out.
 The only way to remove the tag is with the use of magnets.
-There are two types of detachers, mechanical and electronic, both use magnets.
-Just put the tag inside/on the detacher, the detacher will use a powerful magnet (either permanent or an electromagnet) to pull the lock allowing you to remove the pin.
-This method works for EM and AM tags.

-When it comes to RFID tags, the detachment process is even easier.
+When it comes to RF tags, the detachment process is even easier.
 Just grab a corner and gently peel off the RFID tag.
 Or if it’s on the inside, you can just leave it there.

 How to Deactivate an EAS Security Tag?